-RIGHT: Located at the southeastern spur of the city limits, the Duluth Highway Corridor is shown in red.
+BOTTOM RIGHT: Located at the southeastern spur of the city limits, the Duluth Highway Corridor is shown in red.
 The northern section of the Corridor shares a border with the Core Neighborhoods District.
 Established Neighborhoods are also in close proximity.
-BELOW: Current conditions along Duluth Highway is primarily well maintained lowe density residential
+BOTTOM LEFT: Entrance to the Evanshire neighborhood